Thursday, 4 May 2023

 ME has one of the lowest scores for quality of life compared to many diseases.

-Avoiding PENE significantly improves health quality, but avoiding all the things that cause PENE is difficult and can lead to isolation.
+Avoiding PENE can significantly help an individual to improve their health quality, but avoiding all the things that cause PENE is difficult and can lead to complete isolation.

-Friends and family need to be supportive in order for patients to successfully avoid PENE as much as possible while still maintaining community ties.
+Friends and family need to be supportive in order for patients to avoid PENE as much as possible while still maintaining familial and community ties.

-Because PENE limits the ability to be mentally and physically active, it often leads to work disability.
-Once it is clear someone is considering an ME diagnosis due to PENE, it is advisable to stop work and seek disability right away.
-Living within the limited energy production window as early in the disease as possible leads to best long-term outcome.
+PENE limits the ability to be mentally and physically active so it often leads to work disability.
+Once someone suspects an ME diagnosis due to PENE and other criterial symptoms, it is advisable to stop work and and activity to avoid worsening.
+Living within the limited energy production window as early in the disease as possible leads to a best long-term outcome.

 People with ME must reduce and adapt their activities to conserve energy and avoid onset of PENE.
 This includes all types of activity including physical, cognitive, social, emotional and stress activity, and takes into account overall level of activity.

-Management consists of teaching patients to stay within their energy limits to avoid triggering a post exertional response, i.e., PENE.
+Management consists of teaching patients to stay within their energy limits to avoid triggering a post exertional response.

 Pacing and resting throughout the day can help manage symptoms and prevent deterioration.